uncannyMBM/pollit/README.md

 To configure the project environment just copy .env.example file and paste it and rename it with .env

 #### Generate app key
 To run the project you need to generate the app key.
-Go to your cmd prompt or terminal and run
+Go to the cmd prompt or terminal and run
 <pre>php artisan key:generate</pre>

 #### Configure database